MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 > For a PN2222 NPN transistor, you can find the datasheet... somewhere online[!](https://en.wiktionary.org/wiki/womp_womp) One of the required skills for this course is being able to take a component, and do the research to be able to use it.

 {:.important}
-> **The calculation showing that the transistor is in saturation is part of the demonstration for Practical 2.**
+> **The calculation showing that the transistor is in saturation is part of the demonstration for Practical 2.
+Please bring your calculations on a piece of paper that can be submitted with the demonstration as in last weeks practical.**

 Once you have shown the switch is saturated, build your design and answer the questions below: